urbanjost/M_unicode/README.md

    ' "学而不思则罔，思而不学则殆"'                   ,&
    'or'                                              ,&
-   ' (xué ér bù sī zé wǎng, sī ér bù xué zé dài),'   ,& 'or'                                              ,& ' "To learn without thinking is to be lost, '     ,& ' to think without learning is to be in danger".' end program multibyte_encoded
+   ' (xué ér bù sī zé wǎng, sī ér bù xué zé dài),'   ,& 'which is also'                                   ,& ' "To learn without thinking is to be lost, '     ,& ' to think without learning is to be in danger".' end program multibyte
 ```

+Does it display properly when written to the screen?
+You might have a
+terminal that does not support UTF-8 characters, or you might have to
+set your locale properly, which is system-dependent.
+If it is not the
+terminal and your compiler does support ISO-10646 specifying the encoding
+of the output file as UTF-8 will likely correct any output issues even
+though the strings are a series of bytes and not UCS-4 encoded.

 Remember that unless the compiler directly supports UTF-8 representation
-( so far I have identified no compilers that do so) these strings are seen
+( so far I have identified no compilers that do so) these strings are
-by the compiler as a string of bytes, and is otherwise unaware they
+seen by the compiler as a string of bytes, and is otherwise unaware they
 represent Unicode characters.
-If they are just to be read and written as-is
+If they are just to be read and written
-as in the previous example program that is not a major concern; but if you
+as-is as in the previous example program that is not a major concern;
-are manipulating or processing the strings in significant ways you probably
+but if you are manipulating or processing the strings in significant
-want to convert the strings to TYPE(UNICODE_TYPE).
+ways you probably want to convert the strings to TYPE(UNICODE_TYPE).

 ## Summary